 Clam Jason Mitchell Thermal X Fish Trap Ice Shelter

-The set up design on the Jason Mitchell Fish Trap by Clam uses a new technology, and a design that has a patent pending.
+The set up design on Claim’s Jason Mitchell Fish Trap uses a new technology that you don’t see in Clam’s other models.
 It is a Rapid Pole Slide Extreme design that allows you to have your fishing shelter up and ready in just a few moments.

 We know that ice fishing shelters are exposed to windy conditions, so you will love the fact that the poles are heavy duty 1 ¼” pieces.